 This PP requires privacy and integrity of communications over the WLAN, using commercially available cryptographic algorithms.
 Security administration for the access system is also a requirement.
-The assurance requirements specified in the PP are EAL 2 augmented with Flaw Remediation, TOE CM Coverage, Misuse - Examination of Guidance.
+The assurance requirements specified in the PP are EAL 2 augmented with Flaw Remediation.